-The LCF is a re-imbursement scheme and therefore successful applicants will need to pay for the activity prior to making a claim for the approved grant funding.
+The DRI is a re-imbursement scheme and therefore successful applicants will need to pay for the activity prior to making a claim for the approved grant funding.
 The grant will be paid as a lump sum reimbursement on completion of all agreed activities.
 Progress instalments will not be considered except in exceptional circumstances.

 The grant payment will be made on submission of a Tax Invoice to the Department for the GST exclusive value of the grant and must be accompanied by copies of suppliers' invoices and receipts as proof that the activity has been paid for in line with the application and FAA.
 Additional documentation may be required and will be detailed on page 3 as required.

-Claims for payment, and submission of the associated documents, are to be made online via the SmartyGrants portal.
+Claims for payment, and submission of the associated documents, are to be made via email to the Department officer managing the grant.